sou-matteo-sav/sou_lab_cni/sou_podman/README.md

 - community.crypto

 Also, this role has been written on a macbook twith apple M2 chip, so it needs podman already installed and the podman machine running.

 The role can detect if the podman machine is not running, and will tell you to start it.

 ## Info

-This role will deploy 3 podman containers. haproxy, grafana and prometheus.
+Role will deploy 3 podman containers. haproxy, grafana and prometheus.

 HAProxy will be exposed on port 8443, and will be used as a path-based reverse proxy.

 Aftern playbook execution, grafana and prometheus can be reached calling HAProxy:
 - https://localhost:8443/grafana
 - https://localhost:8443/prometheus